dongyx/hardv/README.md

 must start with a tab character, except for blank lines.
 For blank lines in the value, the leading tab character is optional.

-Cards are separated by blank lines, one or more.
+Cards are typically separated by `%%` or `%` on a line by itself.
+In fact, any line starting with `%` is seen as a card separator, but `%%` is recommended.

 See the man page `hardv(1)`
 for the full description of the input format.